 , from living rooms to bathrooms, offices to kitchens, and can be installed in all manner of sizes and shapes.

 A quick tip: if you’re planning on laying a new floor in a large room, it’s best to choose a large fishbone pattern.
-If you’re room is on the small side, a smaller fishbone pattern would be better.
+If your room is on the small side, a smaller fishbone pattern would be better.

 A fishbone floor is a great way to bring a bit of that classic look and feel into a modern style house.
 Just have a look at this beautifully balanced interior of Joyce.